Noticing Relationships Within Your Body

 One of my favorite ways to practice feeling the knee joint (in a good way) is by using pigeon pose (or a lunge) to practice feeling and controlling the knee.

-Generally what I have people doing while they are in pigeon pose is to focus on feeling their back foot as they press it into the floor.
+Generally what I have people doing while they are in pigeon yoga hip stretch is to focus on feeling their back foot as they press it into the floor.
 If you press the top of your back foot into the floor slowly and gradually you may feel the muscles at the front of your thigh activating.
 For now, keep your knee on the floor.
 Relax.

 Slowly press your foot down to the point you can feel your knee just beginning to lift off of the floor.